AjSiciliano/Tournament-Bracket/README.md

 The folder player_files contains three .txt files.

-Each .txt in 'player_files' is associated with an specific instance of a bracket.
+Each .txt in 'player_files' is associated with a specific instance of a bracket.

-These put a name on each line of the .txt files, followed by a comma
+On each line of the .txt files, put a player name followed by a comma.

+	Ex: John,

-To report winnings add another comma on the line of the player who won
+To report a winning, add another comma to the line of the player who won.

 	Ex: Line in .txt where 'John' has 4 winnings John,,,,,

 The number of winnings per player is the (number of commas-1) on each respective line

 Once a player has winnings >= the number of rounds, they will be the winning user at the top of the bracket.

+To update the bracket:

+	> make

 See the 'Help Page' for more clarity.

 **WARNING:**
 Be diligent as there is no corrective cases.